stevebachmeier/song-recommender/README.md

 # Song Recommender

-This is a personal project to analyze song playlist data build a song recommender.
+This is a personal project to analyze song playlist data to build a song recommender.

 ## Data